-The following discussion should be read in conjunction with the information set forth in the audited consolidated annual accounts of the Issuer as of and for the years ended 31 December 2020 and 2019, which are incorporated by reference to this Offering Memorandum.
+The following discussion should be read in conjunction with the information set forth in the consolidated annual accounts of the Issuer as of and for the periods ended 31 December 2020 and 31 December 2019 and the unaudited interim condensed consolidated financial statements of the Issuer as of and for the periods ended 30 June 2021 and 2020, which are incorporated by reference to this Offering Memorandum.

 The following discussion contains certain forward-looking statements that involve risks and uncertainties.
 The Issuer's future results could differ materially from those discussed below.
-Factors that could cause or contribute to such differences include, without limitation, those discussed in "Risk Factors" and "Description of the Issuer."
+Factors that could cause or contribute to such differences include, without limitation, those discussed in "Risk Factors" and "Description of the Issuer".